lecy/arnova-2017-workshop/page1_toolkit.md

 <div class="container">
 <div class="row">
 <div class="col l1 s12"></div>
-<div class="col l10 s12"><p class="light">An introduction to some of useful tools in the data science ecosystem that will greatly enhance and accelerate the research process.
-This section covers data-driven documents, APIs, geo-spatial tools, and R packages.</p></div>
-<div class="col l1 s12"></div>
+<div class="col l10 s12"><p class="light">
-</div>
-</div>

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

+</p></div>
+<div class="col l1 s12"></div>
+</div>
+</div>

 <br>